-10. Executing WhyML Programs¶
+9. Executing WhyML Programs

 This chapter shows how WhyML code can be executed, either by being interpreted or compiled to some existing programming language.

-Let us consider the program of Section 3.2 that computes the maximum and the sum of an array of integers.
+Consider the program of Section 3.2 that computes the maximum and the sum of an array of integers.
+Let us assume it is contained in a file maxsum.mlw.

 let test () =